EAT SMART, BUY LOCAL, BE LOBO!

 At the University of New Mexico, the Lobo Growers’ Market was originally developed as a Sustainability Studies Program student project and was held for the first time in the Fall of 2007.
 Students brought numerous growers and value-added producers on campus to promote local farming and small business – and ultimately, to educate campus members about sustainable agriculture and healthy food choices.
 The market has subsequently been held over 30 times.
-We currently offer one Earth Day-inspired growers’ market event in the spring semester in conjunction with the annual Sustainability Expo.
+We currently offer one Earth Day-inspired growers’ market event in the spring semester as a vital component of the annual Sustainability Expo.

-Both the Sustainability Expo and the Lobo Growers’ Market are now organized and managed by students in the SUST-364 Local Food Systems Practicum course.
+The Sustainability Expo is now organized and managed in its entirety by students in the SUST-364 Local Food Systems Practicum course.
 Students spend the spring semester exploring the environmental, social and economic benefits of local and regional food systems, with two main goals in mind: